gspd-unesp/ispd-exa/README.md

 # ispd-exa
-Development of iSPD for exascale computer simulation
+Development of iSPD for exascale computing simulation